waquas9248/Dial-AI/README.md

 ### Description

 We carefully evaluated different models to ensure the best fit for our use case, understanding that when someone calls 911, they are already in distress.
-Selecting an empathetic voice model was crucial, and Vapi was the obvious choice for its ability to respond with human-like sensitivity.
+Selecting a low latency voice model was crucial, and Vapi was the obvious choice for its ability to respond with human-like sensitivity.
 For real-time conversations, we integrated Vapi with Twilio through webhooks, allowing callers to speak directly into their phones as they would with a live operator.

 We built the system using Fetch AI to manage the agents, with AgentVerse hosting them.
 In this setup, two agents communicate with each other in real time.
 When a call is placed, the first agent retrieves the chat ID and real-time transcripts using Twilio’s webhook.
 These transcripts are passed through the agent, which uses OpenAI’s API (GPT-4) to extract key information, organize it, and prioritize the emergency based on urgency.
 This agent communicates with another agent to pass the extracted information to the dispatcher console.